getindiekit/indiekit/packages/app/docs/en/settings.md

 # Getting started with {{ application.name }}

-Before you can use {{ application.name }} to post to your website, there are a few things you’ll need to set up.
+There are a few things you’ll need to set up before you can use {{ application.name }} with your website.

 ## Enable automatic discovery